-We are expert on different properties of light/matter interactions as sources of optical contrasts, such as polarization properties, endogenous or exogenous fluorescent labels, absorption (e.g., hemoglobin or chromophore concentration), and/or scattering.
-These contrast mechanisms have been used for tomographic and spectroscopic methods to bring benchtop instrumentation for pre-clinical and clinical uses.
-We are identifying physiological sites where optical techniques might be clinically practical and offer new diagnostic knowledge and/or less morbidity than existing diagnostic methods.
+Optical contrasts of interest include polarization properties, endogenous or exogenous fluorescent labels, absorption (e.g., hemoglobin or chromophore concentration), and scattering.
+These contrast mechanisms bring benchtop methods for pre-clinical and clinical uses.
+We hope to identify optical techniques that are clinically practical and offer new diagnostic knowledge with less morbidity than existing diagnostic methods.

 One focus of the STB is on functional near-infrared spectroscopy (fNIRS), a noninvasive optical imaging method that assesses brain activation of the cerebral cortex.
 Its measurements are based on changes in the cerebral hemodynamic response associated with brain activity.
 Because of its portability, fNIRS is highly suited for infants, children, and individuals with neurodevelopmental disability.
 We are pursuing two general tracks of research using fNIRS: neurological trajectories throughout development and assessment of brain activation during cognitive tasks typically used in functional magnetic resonance imaging (fMRI).